multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 ```

 #### [Day 34](https://www.hackingwithswift.com/100/34)
+> Mike Davidson, the ex-VP of design at Twitter once said that “writing old-school HTML code was never very much fun but now it's getting downright tedious for most people.”

 - injecting html code in detail view with  `webView.loadHTMLString(html, baseURL: nil)`
 - Adding a second tapBarController in code